CodeYourFuture/CYF-Workshops/git-day-1/README.md

 3. Try editing the file again in the Explorer tab and check to see the update is visible in the Source Control panel

-### Staging changes
+### 🟢 Staging changes

-To create a commit, we need to tell Git the changes we want to include in the next commit.
+We need to tell Git which changes we want to be part of our next commit.
-So if we change a file, we need to **stage** this changed file.

-Let's put the changed file into the **staging area**.
+We do this by **staging our changes**.

 1. Go to the file `README.md` and click on the **+**.

-Notice what happens when you carry out step 1.
+👓 Notice what happens when you carry out step 1.

-2. View the Staged Changes area in your Source Control panel.
+2. View the **Staged Changes** area in your **Source Control** panel.

 ### 📸 Creating the commit